-Appointment of past employees (including in a Group Company) as Independent Director can lead to conflict of interest issues, given the fact that such employees would have possibly served in senior management positions in the Company in the past.
+Appointment of past employees (including in a Group Company) as Independent Director can lead to conflict of interest issues.
 Without questioning the integrity of such employees, SES is of the opinion that such individuals may still wield significant influence of the Company without them realizing it and also may not always be objective in their judgment, given past experiences.
-Therefore, SES would not favour such appointments on the Board as Independent Director.